krshrimali/blog/content/about.md

   name = "Kushashwa Ravi Shrimali"
 +++

 Hello World!
 I'm Kushashwa Ravi Shrimali (friends call me Kush, world knows me as krshrimali), a Computer Science and Engineering Graduate from IIIT-NR.
-I work as a software developer (PyTorch team) at Quansight Labs.
+I work as a Research Engineer at [Grid.AI](http://grid.ai/), mostly on [PyTorch Lightning Ecosystem](https://github.com/PyTorchLightning).
+Previously, I work as a Software Developer (PyTorch dev team) at Quansight Labs.
 I love development, optimization and reading source codes!
 Have explored a lot of fields during my graduation, development is what I found the most intuitive for myself.

-If you want to help support my journey, please care to check my patreon page [here](https://www.patreon.com/krshrimali).
-I'll really appreciate any support! :)
+I stream every day on my [Twitch Channel (BuffetCodes)](https://twitch.tv/buffetcodes).
+Please consider following and joining the streams, at 9 PM IST / 8:30 AM PT.
+The streams are recorded and uploaded on my [YouTube channel](https://youtube.com/c/kushashwaraviShrimali).

-Over the weekends - I contribute to opensource, go live on YouTube and also write blogs (where you are right now).
-Make sure to check out my [YouTube channel](https://youtube.com/c/kushashwaraviShrimali) if you like it!
-But that's not it, I like singing, dancing on any random music I like and discussing science & politics.
+Over the weekends - I contribute to opensource, and write blogs (where you are right now).
+But that's not it, I like singing (not that I sing well xD), dancing on any random music I like and discussing technology (mostly Linux, vim, and programming) & politics.

 I love writing impactful codes!
 My work doesn't stop at getting the accuracy.
 I love optimizing the models to help deploy in real-time.